szepeviktor/custom-sucuri/readme.txt

 * Initial release on WordPress.org.

 = 2.3.0 =
-* Up to version 2.3.0 this plugin was only available from [GitHub](https://github.com/szepeviktor/sucuri-cleanup/commits/master).
+* Up to version 2.3.0 this plugin was only available on [GitHub](https://github.com/szepeviktor/sucuri-cleanup/commits/master).